ericzhng/eric-blogs/source/_posts/tensorflow-pycharm.md

 ![image missing](pycharm/add-exist-python-interpreter.png "Add Python Interpreter")

-> 5. Go to File->Settings, search for *Porject Interpreter*, ensure that corresponding python version is used as the interpreter.
+> 5. Go to File -> Settings, search for *Porject Interpreter*, ensure that corresponding python version is used as the interpreter.
 Then install the python packages you need to install by clicking "+" on top right, such as `numpy, matplotlib, pandas, python-opencv` etc.

 > 6. To install `tensorflow`, use pip.
 Click *Start* in Windows (bottom left of your screen), type *Anaconda Prompt* and open the command window.
 Type in *activate tensorflow-test* to activate your virtual environment in Anaconda.
 Then type `pip install tensorflow` to install tensorflow.